Luke McCullough: Tranmere Rovers

 McCullough re-signed for Tranmere on no-contract terms on 6 January 2020.
 The deal was made permanent 24 days later.

 Glentoran

 McCullough returned to his native Northern Ireland on 1 August 2020, by signing for East Belfast side, Glentoran.
+On 7 May 2024, it was announced that McCullough would be one of ten players departing Glentoran upon the expiry of their contracts.

 International career

 McCullough first represented Northern Ireland at under-16 level where he became captain.
 He was also captain of the under-17s.
 Although named in the squad twice before, his first appearance for the under-19s was a start in the 8–1 victory away to Moldova on 15 October 2012.
 Although he didn't score in that game, he was credited with two assists.

 On the same day he signed a contract with Doncaster Rovers, he also received a call-up to play for the under-21 squad in the Milk Cup.

 McCullough senior debut came in a friendly loss against Uruguay.
 McCullough has since become a regular feature of the Northern Irish squad, going to Euro 2016.
 He did not make an appearance at the tournament.